-If the auctioneer has said 'open' then any buyer can tell his bid price, as long as his bid price is higher than the current price.
+If the auctioneer has said 'open' then any buyer can announce his bid price, as long as his bid price is higher than the current price.

-A rule containing constraints is considered active if and only if all its conditions and constraints are satisfied.
-The difference between constraints and conditions, is that constraints refer to property values inside the consequences, whereas other conditions may only refer to past events or properties that do not appear inside the consequences.
-This distinction means that the truth of a condition is independent of any message, and therefore can already be determined before a specific message is sent, while the truth value of a constraint on a message X can only be determined after the participant has submitted message X, when the interpreter is verifying whether message X is legal.
-In the example sentence above for instance, the constraint says that the bid price told by the buyer, must be higher than the current price.
-This can of course only be checked when the buyer is telling his bid price, and not before.
+The consequences of a rule only have effect if all conditions and constraints of the rule are satisfied.
+The difference between constraints and conditions is that constraints refer to property values inside the consequence of the sentence, whereas conditions may only refer to past events or properties that do not appear inside the consequence.
+This means that when the interpreter verifies the legality of a certain message X, the truth of the constraints of any rule depend on the contents of that message, whereas the truth of the conditions of any rule can already be determined before the interpreter has received message X.

+In the example sentence above for instance, the constraint says that the bid price announced by the buyer, must be higher than the current price.
+This can of course only be checked when the buyer is announcing his bid price, and not before.

+4.5 Inconsistencies

-Furthermore, we would like to remind the reader that right-update consequences can only have positive identifiers.
-This is important, because it means that a consequence can only give rights to an agent, but not take them away.
+One very important aspect of our language is that right-update consequences can only have positive identifiers.
+This means that a consequence can only give rights to an agent, but not take them away.
 Nevertheless, we can still make agents lose rights, but we do that by using negative conditions, rather than negative consequences.
 Take for example the following rule: